Ruchita7/Popular_Movies/README.md

 ### **Project Summary**
 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
-In this project, you’ll build an app to allow users to discover the most popular movies playing.
+In this project, I have build an app to allow users to discover the most popular movies playing.
-You’ll build the complete functionality of this app in **two** stages which you will submit separately.
+The complete functionality of this app is built in **two** stages which are submitted separately.

 ###**Why this Project?**
-To become an Android developer, you must know how to bring particular mobile experiences to life.
-Specifically, you need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
-You will hone these fundamental skills in this project.
+To be an Android developer, we must need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
+One will hone these fundamental skills in this project.
-By building this app, you will demonstrate your understanding of the foundational elements of programming for Android.
-Your app will communicate with the Internet and provide a responsive and delightful user experience.
+This app will demonstrate the understanding of the foundational elements of programming for Android and will communicate with the Internet to provide a responsive and delightful user experience.

 ###**Stage 1:  Main Discovery Screen, A Details View, and Settings**

 ####**User Experience**

-In this stage you’ll build the core experience of your movies app.
+In this stage we’ll build the core experience of the movies app.

-Your app will:
+The app will:
   •	Upon launch, present the user with an grid arrangement of movie posters.

-  •	Allow your user to change sort order via a setting:
+  •	Allow the user to change sort order via a setting:

   •	The sort order can be by most popular, or by highest-rated

   •	Allow the user to tap on a movie poster and transition to a details screen with additional information such as:

     •	original title

     •	movie poster image thumbnail

     •	A plot synopsis (called overview in the api)

     •	user rating (called top_rated in the api)

     •	release date

-####**Stage 1 - Implementation Guidance**
+####**Implementation Guidance**

 #####**Image Library - Picasso**
 ###### **How to Setup Picasso**
 We recommend that this project use Picasso, a powerful library that will handle image loading and caching on your behalf.
 If you prefer, you’re welcome to use an alternate library such as Glide.